Zac-HD/hypofuzz/docs-src/literature.rst

 fuzzers targeting Hypothesis tests.
-You could use :pypi:`python-afl`, :pypi:`pythonfuzz`, or `python-hfuzz <https://github.com/thebabush/python-hfuzz>`__ on Hypothesis' :hydocs:`.fuzz_one_input <details.html#use-with-external-fuzzers>` hook if you were careful enough about the database location; I intend to evaluate this approach but don't expect an advantage from adding structure-naive fuzzers.
+You could use :pypi:`python-afl`, :pypi:`pythonfuzz`, or `python-hfuzz <https://github.com/thebabush/python-hfuzz>`__ on Hypothesis' :hydocs:`.fuzz_one_input <details.html#use-with-external-fuzzers>` hook if you were careful enough about the database location; we intend to evaluate this approach but don't expect an advantage from adding structure-naive fuzzers.

-I think the general lesson is more like that of swarm testing: diversity is the key to effective fuzzing.
+We think the general lesson is more like that of swarm testing: diversity is the key to effective fuzzing.
 Knowing that in advance though, we can build our single fuzzer to execute a mixture of the relevant behaviours with the desired distribution, and even make that distribution adaptive with respect to each target.